Follow us on Facebook!

 12) Qualified teams must not make visits if Handler or pet is ill, or if personal issues keep the team from being at its best.
 Team Handlers must be empathetic and compassionate toward each visitor, but must remember to not discuss personal health matters of their own.

 13) Photographs of visits are often requested.
-These should not be taken by Handlers.
-A release of confidentiality statement may be on file at the facility; members of H.A.L.O. must be familiar with each facility’s privacy regulations.
+A release of confidentiality statement must be on file.
+Members of H.A.L.O. must be familiar with each facility’s privacy regulations.

 14) Team Handlers must be mindful of the fact that they are their pet partner’s sole advocate, and must be attentive to them at all times while visiting.
 This includes private visits as well as community events.